Employee ownership trusts

 How can we help?

-Following the transfer of shares into the EOT, all key decisions which would usually made at shareholder level (including the appointment of the board of the company) will be made by the trustees of the EOT.
-It is therefore very important to appoint suitable and experienced trustees.
+Following the transfer of shares into the EOT, whilst the day to day management of the business will remain with the company and its directors, all key decisions affecting the company would usually be made at shareholder level (including the appointment of the board of the company).
+As the principal, or sole, shareholder will be the EOT it is therefore very important to appoint suitable and experienced trustees.

 Using a corporate trustee